Sections:

 Rules:

-...the rules that I use for this period are "home grown" ie. as is the way with most "amateur" wargamers (and not many are more amateur than myself!) they are basically a polyglot collection of other peoples mechanisms and methods.
+...the rules that I started off using for this period are "home grown".
+As is the way with most "amateur" wargamers (and not many are more amateur than myself!) they are basically a polyglot collection of other peoples mechanisms and methods.
 My input is purely to apply a little editing, and some joined up thinking so that they kind of fit together..

 ..at the core of his rules was a proposition that basically the natives/Dervish were driven automatically by a complex reaction table - the umpire managed the Dervish, but the players played only the Imperial side..